Conference of Presidents (Spain)

-The Conference of Presidents is the highest-level political body for cooperation between the Government of Spain and the autonomous communities.
+The Conference of Presidents is the highest-level political body for cooperation between the Government of Spain, the autonomous communities and the cities of Ceuta and Melilla.
 It is the highest of Spain’s multilateral cooperation bodies.
 It has no constitutional or statutory basis.
-It is chaired by the Prime Minister (in Spanish, President of the Government) and the 17 presidents of the autonomous communities and the 2 mayors-president autonomous cities of Ceuta and Melilla.
+It is chaired by the Prime Minister (in Spanish, President of the Government), the 17 presidents of the autonomous communities and the 2 mayors-president of the autonomous cities of Ceuta and Melilla.
 A first meeting under the presidency of Felipe González in 1990 can be considered precedent-setting.

-This is a common cooperation body in politically decentralised states.
-These top-level political meetings, with similar names, are also held in countries such as Germany, Austria, Switzerland, Italy and Canada.
-At the end of the twentieth century and the beginning of the XXI, it has assumed great importance as a driving force in the development of the so-called cooperative federalism, fundamentally in Germany and Austria.
+This is a common cooperation body in politically decentralised countries. top-level political meetings like this, with similar names, are also held in countries such as Germany, Austria, Switzerland, Italy and Canada.
+At the end of the XX century and the beginning of the XXI, it has assumed great importance as a driving force in the development of the so-called cooperative federalism, fundamentally in Germany and Austria.

-In all these countries, the Conference of Presidents is institutionalized, either through agreements that regulate aspects relating to the functioning and contents of meetings (in the case of Switzerland or Italy), or through the recognition of a political practice by habit, which is inherent in the cooperative operation of the state (Germany, Austria or Canada).
+In all these countries, the Conference of Presidents is institutionalized, either through agreements that regulate aspects relating to the functioning and contents of the meetings (in the case of Switzerland or Italy), or through the recognition of a political practice by habit, which is inherent in the cooperative operation of the state (Germany, Austria or Canada).

 History

 The creation of the Conference of Presidents was announced by the President of the Government, José Luis Rodríguez Zapatero, in its inaugural meeting and was established on October 28, 2004.
-Given its nature and political level, its scope of action is open and its purpose is to debate and adopt agreements on matters of special relevance to the autonomous system.
+Given its nature and political level, its scope of action is open and its purpose is discussing and establish agreements on matters of special relevance to the autonomous system.